williamdee1/Cell-Vision-Fusion/README.md

 **4. Download CellProfiler Image-based Profile data:**

-Image-based profile data was then downloaded for each datapoint in cpg0016 matched with a kinase inhibitor label - see the code below:
+Image-based profile data was downloaded for each datapoint in cpg0016 matched with a kinase inhibitor label - see the code below:

 ```.bash
 python ibp_dl_main.py --data=data/all_cpnd_pert.csv --out_path=data/ibp/all_cpnd_ibp.csv